Home » Movies » Moonlight (2016)

 Behind the Scenes Insights

-• Naomie Harris filmed all her scenes in just three days due to scheduling conflicts.
+• Naomie Harris filmed all her scenes in only three days while on a press tour.

 Inspirations and References